-With their sights clearly fixed on shoring up the business side of their operations, the Ottawa Senators have hired a veteran communications and marketing expert to be their first chief operating officer.
+With their sights clearly fixed on shoring up the business side of their operations, the Ottawa Senators have hired a veteran communications and marketing expert to be the club's chief operating officer.

 The NHL club announced Thursday that Nicolas Ruszkowski will start in the newly created position effective June 14.
 The Senators said Ruszkowski’s job will be to boost the team’s bottom line – on the balance sheet, not the ice – and he will have no role in hockey operations.